Metric Statistics: Exploration and Inference for Random Objects With Distance Profiles: Review of Basic Notions for Samples of Random Objects

 There are many open problems associated with this class of estimators and object regression is a subarea in rapid development.
-Recent work includes a novel perspective with extensions to other smoothing methods \cp{scho:22}, dimension reduction \cp{zhan:21:1,zhan:22:1,dong:22,virt:22} and consistent predictor selection \cp{tuck:23} as well as concurrent regression for object data \cp{mull:22:9}.

-A recent derivation of uniform convergence over the domain of the Euclidean predictor for local linear estimators enabled to obtain consistent time warping for object-valued functional data through pairwise warping comparisons and also consistent estimation of the location of extrema \cp{mull:22:8}.
-This result also facilitated the development of a single-index version for \F regression, which enhances the flexibility of the global version of the model and includes inference for the the predictors \cp{ghos:21:1,mull:21:11}.
-Nevertheless, much further work is needed on inference for object regression.
-Another class of object regression models that is of potential interest but not sufficiently explored is transport regression, which was primarily developed for distributional data for which one can introduce a transport algebra \cp{mull:23:2}.
+Recent work includes a novel perspective with extensions to other smoothing methods \cp{scho:22}, dimension reduction \cp{zhan:21:1,zhan:22:1,dong:22,virt:22} and consistent predictor selection \cp{tuck:23}.
+A recent derivation of uniform convergence over the domain of the Euclidean predictor for local linear estimators made it possible to obtain consistent time warping identification for object-valued functional data through pairwise warping comparisons and also to obtain consistent estimates for the location of extrema of functionals such as a specified eigenvalue for symmetric positive definite matrices as random objects \cp{mull:22:8}.
+This result also facilitated the development of a single-index version for \F regression, which enhances the flexibility of the global version of the model and includes inference for the the predictors \cp{ghos:21:1,mull:23:5}.
+However, much further work is needed on inference for object regression.
+Another class of object regression models that is of potential interest but not sufficiently explored is transport regression, which was primarily developed for distributional data, where one can introduce a transport algebra \cp{mull:23:2}.